karlivare/hugo-karlivare/content/blog/staff-letter.md

 ---
-title: "Staff / Letter From the Editor"
+title: "Staff / Letter from the Editor"
 year: 2023
 medium: "Adobe InDesign, Photoshop"
 description: "Created for the Nutmeg Publishing for the 2023 Fall Magazine"